 A Captain’s salary ranges between USD 8,000.00 to USD 16,000.00 a month.
 It’s highly dependent on the type of ship and the company behind it.

 The largest so far is from the Jack-up barge.
 Captains on these vessels earn up to USD1,000.00 PER DAY!

 But Filipino Captains earning an average of USD11,000 per month is not so bad at all.
 This is actually huge money in our country and you can feed a whole village with it.

 The responsibility is enormous but the financial compensation thwarts those challenges.

 Not just the captain but the seafarer’s salary as a whole is better compared to land-based jobs.

 If you become a ship captain, you must plan it carefully and prepare for a rough ride.
 You must be serious about it and focus on that goal.

-Though many seafarers decide on that path early on their school career, only a few get real serious with it.
+Though many seafarers decide on that path early on in their school career, only a few get really serious about it.